Bulk CSV Import

 - Mounting notes: If your mounting heights include descriptive text (e.g. "1500mm to top of braille"), put the number in

 mounting_height_mmand the description inmounting_notes. - Column names: You don't need exact column names.
-The importer recognises common variations like "qty" for quantity, "type" for sign type, etc.
+The importer recognises common variations like "type" for sign type, "width" for

 Handling errors